Major Work Activity C – Installs air and material handling systems

 label equipment |

-- documentation includes: equipment shop drawings, as-built drawings, test results
+- documentation: equipment shop drawings, as-built drawings, test results

 Knowledge

-- documentation includes: equipment shop drawings, as-built drawings, test results
+- documentation: equipment shop drawings, as-built drawings, test results